apify/crawlee/docs/guides/getting_started.md

 #### Using a router to structure your crawling

-At first, it might seem more readable using just a simple `if / else` statement to select different logic based on the crawled pages, but trust me, it becomes far less impressive when working with more than 2 different pages and it definitely starts to fall apart when the logic to handle each page spans tens or hundreds of lines of code.
+At first, it might seem more readable using just a simple `if / else` statement to select different logic based on the crawled pages, but trust me, it becomes far less impressive when working with more than two different pages and it definitely starts to fall apart when the logic to handle each page spans tens or hundreds of lines of code.

-It's a good practice in any programming to split your logic into bite sized chunks that are easy to read and reason about.
+It's good practice in any programming to split your logic into bite-sized chunks that are easy to read and reason about.
 Scrolling through a thousand line long `handlePageFunction()` where everything interacts with everything and variables can be used everywhere is not a beautiful thing to do and a pain to debug.
 That's why we prefer the separation of routes into a special file and with large routes, we would even suggest having one file per route.